-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions.
 Those estimates and assumptions affect the reported amounts of assets and deferred outflows of resources and liabilities and deferred inflows of resources and disclosure of these balances as of the date of the financial statements.
 In addition, they affect the reported amounts of revenues and expenditures/expenses during the reporting period.
 Actual results could differ from those estimates and assumptions.